-For the Year 2004, Results from the Year 2003
+For the Year 2005, Results from the Year 2004

 We are pleased to present to you this year's Annual Drinking Water Quality Report.
 This report is designed to inform you about the quality water and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
+We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
+We are committed to ensuring the quality of your water.